awsdocs/aws-cloudtrail-user-guide/doc_source/best-practices-security.md

 The CloudTrail trail default is to store log files indefinitely in the Amazon S3 bucket configured for the trail\.
 You can use the [Amazon S3 object lifecycle management rules](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) to define your own retention policy to better meet your business and auditing needs\.
 For example, you might want to archive log files that are more than a year old to Amazon Glacier, or delete log files after a certain amount of time has passed\.

-**Limit access to the AWSCloudTrailFullAccess policy**
+**Limit access to the AWSCloudTrail\_FullAccess policy**

-Users with the [AWSCloudTrailFullAccess](security_iam_id-based-policy-examples.md#grant-custom-permissions-for-cloudtrail-users-full-access) policy have the ability to disable or reconfigure the most sensitive and important auditing functions in their AWS accounts\.
+Users with the [AWSCloudTrail\_FullAccess](security_iam_id-based-policy-examples.md#grant-custom-permissions-for-cloudtrail-users-full-access) policy have the ability to disable or reconfigure the most sensitive and important auditing functions in their AWS accounts\.
 This policy is not intended to be shared or applied broadly to users and roles in your AWS account\.
 Limit application of this policy to as few individuals as possible, those you expect to act as AWS account administrators\.